liquity/dev/README.md

 The fact that ordering is maintained as redistributions occur, is not immediately obvious: please see the [mathematical proof](https://github.com/liquity/dev/tree/master/packages/contracts/mathProofs) which shows that this holds in Liquity.

-A node inserted based on current ICR will maintain the correct position, relative to it's peers, as liquidation gains accumulate, as long as its raw collateral and debt have not changed.
+A node inserted based on current ICR will maintain the correct position, relative to its peers, as liquidation gains accumulate, as long as its raw collateral and debt have not changed.

 Nodes also remain sorted as the ETH:USD price varies, since price fluctuations change the collateral value of each trove by the same proportion.